lyngon/redgrease/docs/source/quickstart.rst

 Which is exactly what you would expect from a cached fetching function.

-The really intersting part, however, is this little line, on top of the function.
+The really interesting part, however, is this little line, on top of the function.

 .. literalinclude:: ../../examples/cache_get_command.py
     :start-after: CommandReader Decorator